fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 <script src="/js/458fb365ea109af5a201.js"></script>

 ### Objective-C
 **Objective-C** is a programming language that is primarily object-oriented in its paradigm.
-It is one of the main languages that OS X is written in.
+It is one of the main languages that Apple's OS X is written in.

 ### Pascal
 **Pascal** is a fairly old programming language, it and its derivatives (like [Object Pascal](https://en.wikipedia.org/wiki/Object_Pascal)) are still widely used today.